influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/shell.md

 > **Note:** If you get errors running `-import`, see [Common `-import` errors](/influxdb/v1.7/troubleshooting/errors/#common-import-errors).

+  **Note:** If you do not see imported data (but received no errors), verify the retention policy (RP) specified in the import file is the same RP that points are being written to.
+Also, verify that timestamps for data points are within the specified RP or shard duration.

 Things to note about `-import`:

 * Allow the database to ingest points by using `-pps` to set the number of points per second allowed by the import.
 By default, pps is zero and `influx` does not throttle importing.